tuannamm/react-typescript-best-practice/best-practices.md

 ### Define data is object use:
 Don’t use object or Object as a type.
 The object type is currently hard to use (see this issue).
-Consider using Record<string, unknown> instead, as it allows you to more easily inspect and use the keys.
+Consider using Record<string, unknown> instead, as it allows you to more easily inspect and use the keys. <br />
 **Bad:**

 ```jsx